 Name:

 Address:

 Email address:

-Home phone:

-Mobile phone:
+Phone number:

 I am: □ a parent of a student attending the school □ a staff member of the school □ an adult interested in the school's welfare.

-If you are an adult interested in the school's welfare, please provide: • Current Blue Card number:
+If you are an adult interested in the school's welfare, please provide:

+Current Blue Card number:

+o Expiry date:

+o Date of birth:

 If applicable, please provide details of your children who are students at [name of school]: Name: Class:

 I am: □ applying for new membership □ a returning member.

-I apply for membership of the [Capalaba State College] Parents and Citizens Association and I undertake to: a) promote the interests of and facilitate the development and further improvement of the School and the good order and management of the School; and b) comply with the constitution of the P&C Association, including the P&C Association Code of Conduct as specified in Schedule 2 of the constitution, and any valid resolutions passed by the Association.
+I apply for membership of the [Capalaba State College] Parents and Citizens Association and I undertake to:

+a) promote the interests of and facilitate the development and further improvement of the School and the good order and management of the School; and b) comply with the constitution of the P&C Association, including the P&C Association Code of Conduct as specified in Schedule 2 of the constitution, and any valid resolution passed by the Association.

 Signature:

 Date:

 P&C Secretary Use

-Date received:/
+Date received:/ Date accepted:/

-Secretary's signature: Entered in P&C Register.
+Secretary's signature: Entered in P&C Register. □